ChangLee0903/SERIL/README.md

 3. Inference:

-    Make sure your <code>--logdir log</code> setting are the same with the training step.
+    Make sure your <code>--logdir log</code> setting is the same with the training step.
     - Check log directory
     - Choose seril/naive fine-tuning mode
     - Run: